zimfw/zimfw.sh/docs/FAQ.md

 #### How do I add modules?

 Simply edit your Zim config, installed by default at `~/.zimrc`, and add a line with the `zmodule` command followed by the module you wish to install.
-For more information, visit the [commands page](../commands) or type `zmodule --help` in your terminal.
+For more information about the `zmodule` options, visit the [commands page](../commands#zmodule).
 After adding the relevant lines to your `~/.zimrc`, run `zimfw install` to install the new modules and then restart your shell with `exec zsh`.